 Recently, new mitre saws have been seen with a variable speed dial.
 This helps you set the speed of the motor which best suits the material you will be cutting.

-As mentioned before, there are different styles of blades on the market.
+There are different styles of blades on the market.
 When choosing a blade, the packaging will tell you the type of material it is for and the type of cut you can expect.
 Make sure you choose the right diameter blade for your saw as well as the right bore size (the hole in the middle).

 Dust extraction and management

-Some saws these days will do a very good job of managing the dust without a dust extractor but it is inevitable that legislation will be that a dust extractor is mandatory on the job site soon.
+Some saws these days will do a very good job of managing the dust without a dust extractor.
+But it is inevitable that legislation will be that a dust extractor is mandatory on the job site soon.

 Check out these great deals on Mitre Saws: